 The whole family gathers in one place to be thankful for what they achieved last year.
 And then they get to eat those cheeseballs, crackers, chips, dips, cornbreads, stuffings, gravy, casserole, beans, cranberry sauce, salads, pies and, above all, the emperor of all Thanksgiving dishes: the turkey.

 That's a lot of delicious, but fat and filling food.
 But… have you ever wondered how many calories are in Thanksgiving dinner you'll find and eat?

 Thanksgiving calories — it all depends on you

 To create our Thanksgiving Calories Calculator, we used this table from the Calorie Control Council website.
 It shows the average calorie intake on Thanksgiving and calories and fat data for all the dishes.
 Click on the

 advanced mode button and you'll get all the essential nutrition data of every Thanksgiving dish.
-If you prefer grams, not cups unit, go to our grams to cups converter (but remember that you need to know the approximate density of the product).
+If you are unsure about volumes, you can refer to our grams to cups converter.

 Regardless of whether you belong in the former or the latter group, all those Thanksgiving food calories result in something.
 Either they end up being used in an activity or they end up around the waist.

 Everyone knows that some physical activity is a must on Thanksgiving.
 Families go for a long walk to the park or woods; some decide to have a little bit of more exercise and revive old rivalries with a friendly (yet fierce) game of Turkey Bowl.
 Throwing, catching and (especially) running can really make you sweat.